MarcusBarnes/islandora_compound_batch/README.md

 ## Introduction

-This module extends the Islandora batch framework to provide a Drush option to ingest compound objects.
+This module extends the Islandora batch framework to provide a Drush command to ingest compound objects.
 Currently, only batches of compound objects that have a "flat" structure are supported.
 In other words, batches of compound objects whose children do not contain other children:

 ```
 batch_directory/
 ├── compound_object_1
 │   ├── child_1
+│   ├── child_2
-│   └── child_2
+│   └── child_3
 ├── compound_object_2
 │   ├── child_1
 │   └── child_2
 └── compound_object_3
     ├── child_1
+    ├── child_2
+    ├── child_3
-    └── child_2
+    └── child_4
 ```

 The ingest is a four-step process: